WenboDu1228/ddn_pooling_and_projections/ddn/README.md

 This document provides a brief description of the modules and utilities of adaptive robust pooling and feature projections.

-This document is a subset abd modification of ddn in general.
+This document is a subset and modification of ddn package in general.
 For ddn package in general see [ddn](https://github.com/anucvml/ddn).

 ## Basic